 Businesses and loans are almost inseparable.
 Almost every business requires a loan, be it for expansion or to run operations smoothly.
 Different options are available for companies that serve different purposes.
 A business must smartly choose loans to ensure that its needs are met most efficiently.
 Two of the most popular loan options available to companies are working capital loans and term loans.
-To choose one of two that meets the requirement, one must understand the differences between the working capital loan vs. term loan.
+To choose one of two that meets the requirement, one must understand the differences between a working capital loan vs. a term loan.

 Before we discuss the differences between the working capital loan vs. term loan, we first need to get an idea about each of these loan options.